corsairmarks/combined_silfae_revisited/mod/README.md

     * Remove global flag
     * Add compatibility trigger `has_holosphere_portraits_revisited_active`
 * 7.1.0 Add additional compatibility triggers to support [The Merger of Rules](https://steamcommunity.com/sharedfiles/filedetails/?id=2807759164)
+* 8.0.0 Update for Stellaris version 3.8 "Gemini"
+    * Holofrixit (alternate) are now part of the Arthropoid species class (thanks to changes by Paradox, this is no longer mod-unfriendly)
+    * Update prescripted empire to use the new prescripted ruler class and trait system
+    * Update shared triggers
+    * Integrate underlying game changes

 ## Source Code